 Provide tracking information for your orders

 Trackable postage isn’t always an option due to its price, but it’s worth considering the benefits against the cost.
 Tracking information increases a buyer’s trust in your business because they can monitor their package’s progress.
 Sellers who provide tracking information spend less time answering shipping questions from buyers.
-Tracking also provides important documentation that may protect you in the event of a dispute with a buyer.
+Tracking not only provides important documentation that may protect you in the event of a dispute with a buyer, but also increases your chances of becoming a Star Seller.

 Keep proof of shipping